kweav/prepwork_revamp/docs/13-print-n-lines.md

 ## Coding Blueprint

-Let's again start with and edit the pseudocode from the last module to meet the needs of this module.
+Let's again start with and edit the pseudocode from the previous chapter to meet the needs of this chapter

-Last module's pseudocode:
+Previous chapter's pseudocode:

 First, we need to SET the input file <br />
 Next, we need to SET the desired number of displayed lines <br />